colgate-cosc480ds/lab7/README.md

-## Todo

-- double check that my solution runs... no import issues, etc.
-- issue of a feature value not being seen at train time (comes up with NB and digits)
-- [if time] implement the feature engineering part
-- [if time] implement perceptron

 # Lab 7

 Welcome to the *seventh* COSC 480 Data Science Lab!
 (Lab 6 was working on data acquisition for your project.)
 You are encouraged to work with a partner for this lab.